mongodb/docs/source/reference/commands.rst

    :field inital: The starting value of the aggregation counter
                   object.

-   :field optional keyf: An optional function that returns a "key
+   :field keyf: Optional.
+A function that returns a "key
                 object" for use as the grouping key.
 Use ``keyf`` instead of ``key`` to specify a key that is not a single/multiple existing
                 fields.
 For example, use ``keyf`` to group by day or week in place of a fixed ``key``.

-   :field optional cond: A statement that must evaluate to true for
+   :field cond: Optional.
+A statement that must evaluate to true for
-                         the :func:`group()` to process this
+                the :func:`db.collection.group()` to process this
                 document.
 Essentially this argument specifies
                 a query document (as for
-                         :func:`find()`).
+                :func:`db.collection.find()`).
 Unless specified,
-                         :func:`group()` runs the "reduce" function
+                :func:`db.collection.group()` runs the "reduce" function
                 against all documents in the collection.

-   :field optional finalize: An optional function that runs each item
+   :field finalize: Optional.
+A function that runs each item
                     in the result set before
-                             :func:`group()` returns the final
+                    :func:`db.collection.group()` returns the final
                     value.
 This function can either modify
                     the document by computing and adding an average field, or return compute and
                     return a new document.

    .. note::

-      The result set of the :func:`group()` must fit within the size :ref:`maximum BSON document <limit-bson-document-size>`.
+      The result set of the :func:`db.collection.group()` must fit within the size :ref:`maximum BSON document <limit-bson-document-size>`.

       Furthermore, you must ensure that there are fewer then 10,000